-Gross income (\$VN) Amount of salary tax (\$VN) Effective rate of salary tax (per cent) Amount of general income tax (\$VN) Effective rate of general income tax (per cent) Total salary and general income taxes (\$VN) Combined effective rate of salary and general income taxes (per cent)
+Gross Income Amount of Salary Tax Effective Rate of Salary Tax Amount of general income Tax Effective rate of General In- come tax Total Salary and general income taxes Combined effective rate of salary and general income taxes.

 123,330 50 .40 50 .04 100 .08

 172,363 480 .27 1,300 .75 1,780 1.03

 267,667 2,250 .84 6,550 2.46 8,800 3.35

 523,458 7,650 1.46 20,050 3.83 27,700 5.29

-Tables 8 and 9 have been prepared in order to compare the tax burdens of public and private employees.
-To do this, the same four levels of gross income are used in Tables 8 and 9 which were used previously for civil servants.
+Tables 4 and 5 have been prepared in order to compare the tax burdens of public and private employees.
+To do this, the same four levels of gross income are used in Tables 4 and 5 which were used previously for civil servants.
 The reason for this comparison is to demonstrate that the salary and general income taxes have a built-in bias in favor of public employees.
-As shown in Table 8, the reason for this bias is that private employees, by the nature of the way in which they are paid, are unable to claim as many income tax deductions.
+As shown in Table 4, the reason for this bias is that private employees, by the nature of the way in which they are paid, are unable to claim as many income tax deductions.
 For example, private employees generally receive no cost of living allowance, and so cannot deduct this amount from their gross income.
 Consequently, the ratios of taxable to gross income for private employees are substantially higher than they are for public employees.
 Previously, it was shown that the ratio of taxable income to gross income for a public servant with a gross income of 123,320\$VN was 5 per cent.
 For a taxpayer with the same gross income, but working in the private sector, the ratio of taxable income to gross income is 24 per cent, or nearly five times higher.

-This tax discrimination in favor of public employees is shown best by comparing the combined effective rates of the salary and general income taxes for public employees in Table 7 with similar rates for private employees in Table 9.
+This tax discrimination in favor of public employees is shown best by comparing the combined effective rates of the salary and general income taxes for public employees in Table 3 with similar rates for private employees in Table 5.
 At the gross income level of 123,330\$VN, private employees have an effective rate of .69 as compared to only .08 for public employees, while for the other three income levels, the effective rate for public employees is about one-half of that for private employees.